chopstyix/OC-Blender-Helper-Addon/README.md

 * Megascans Livelink module does not respond to imports
   * Check the log to see the error
   * Starting from 2020, when you first time launch the Bridge App and click the "Download Plugin", it automatically puts an addon that occupies the port at startup into C:\Users\\[Your username]\AppData\Roaming\Blender Foundation\Blender\2.8[X]\scripts\startup.
 It's called "MSPlugin", please remove the folder and restart the Blender
+  * There is no switch button for the official quixel addon, so if you want to use the addon for cycles/eevee again, just simply reinstall the offical addon then the octane megascans module will keep silent
 * Other issues
   * Please check the log from Blender > Top Bar > Window > Toggle System Console and let me know what's happening